Roverworld212/RoverOS/README.md

 # What is RoverOS?
-RoverOS is my custom OS and kernel
+RoverOS is my custom OS and kernel.
-It is 64 bit, and I do not plan on every supporting 32 bit applications
+It is 64 bit, and I do not plan on ever supporting 32 bit applications

 # How do i compile from source?
 cd to the RoverOS directory and run make